GACJ/complib-help/docs/methods/overview.md

     Performances are further typified by whether they were rung on towerbells or handbells.

 !!! note
     There is an order of priority within performance types, which broadly corresponds with length.
-A performance is typically only included if no performance of that length or greater has been recorded prior to that date.
-Once a performance of greater length has been recorded, shorter performances from after that date will no longer be added (but will be retained if added previously).
-The exception to this is **long lengths**, which will always be recorded.
-The precedence is, in descending order:
+The priority order is, from highest to lowest:

     1. Long length
     2. First peal